superdesk/web-publisher/docs/components/MultiTenancy/usage.rst

    var_dump($pathBuilder->build(['routes', 'content'])); // will return an array: ['/swp/example/routes', '/swp/example/routes']
    var_dump($pathBuilder->build('/')); // will return: /swp/default

 The ``build`` method method builds the PHPCR path.
-It accepts as a first argument, string or an array of routes' names.
+It accepts as a first argument, a string or an array of routes' names.
 The second argument is the context for the given path(s) name(s).

-In order to build the base paths, the TenantAwarePathBuilder's construct requires an object of type :ref:`component_tenant_resolver_tenant-resolver-interface` needs to be provided as a first argument, the object of type :ref:`component_tenant_context_tenant-context-interface` as a second argument and the root base path as a third argument.
+In order to build the base paths, the TenantAwarePathBuilder's construct requires an object of type :ref:`component_tenant_resolver_tenant-resolver-interface` to be provided as a first argument, the object of type :ref:`component_tenant_context_tenant-context-interface` as a second argument, and the root base path as a third argument.

 .. note::